-In this article, we’ll take a look at some of those factors and explore when you can expect to see your hard-earned money in your bank account, along with why you might be seeing some delays in your cashflow
+In this article, we’ll explore those factors and break down exactly when you can expect to see your hard-earned money in your bank account.

 Whilst the actual number varies significantly depending on how much you make on Amazon, the process of how Amazon pay sellers is pretty similar across the board, so let’s explore it a little more.

 The deposit cycle runs once every 14 days but you can opt to manually disburse a once-a-day deposit – more on that in a minute.

 It’s a set 14 days since your last disbursement and therefore varies for each seller.

 The first payment date as a new seller will depend on when you created your account, and when you make your first sale.

 How does the Amazon seller payment schedule work?

 The actual payment cycle for an Amazon seller account can be a topic of confusion for a lot of newer sellers.

 You’re making sales and looking forward to receiving your first payout… but nothing comes through.